•••Print this page as your weekly semester guide•••

 Video: https://youtu.be/y844IGiuzU0

-The Technical Project will be submitted as an Adobe Portfolio Gallery or Adobe Express Portfolio Presentation.
+The Technical Project will be submitted as an Adobe Portfolio Gallery or Adobe Lightroom Album.
 You can use images from any assignment or shoot new ones to meet the project goals.
 All images must be taken this semester, have embedded metadata, and be photographed by you.

 Assignment: Final Project/Series